 And speaking of culture…

-Culture counts in virtual organizations
+Culture and virtual organizations

 While some leaders are bemoaning the loss of office culture with the rise of remote work, we’ve found that “culture” has less to do with physical location and more to do with strong, frequent communication, openly sharing information with each other, and having fun while we work.